-Of all industries, social media marketing appears to be uniquely tailored towards the restaurant business.
+Of all industries, social media marketing and social WiFi appears to be uniquely tailored towards the restaurant business.

 Let’s think about why that’s the case: